-Historic preservation professionals can assist your development or preservation project in different ways.
+Historic preservation professionals can assist your preservation project in different ways.

 Archeologists find and evaluate the remains of past cultures buried in the ground.
-Their work often includes a visual survey of the land to locate sites and careful excavation to find information for analysis, or help you achieve site avoidance.
+Their work often includes a visual survey of the land to locate sites and careful excavation to find information for analysis.